roman1267/Configs/README.md

 # Configs
-This holds my configs for i3-gaps and all the dependencies.
-Probably.
+This holds my configs for my build of i3-gaps and all the dependencies.

+use 'git pull